bioops/legume_network/prepare/README.md

 # scripts for data preparation

-## correct genes in fasta file of peptides or cds
+## correct gene names of in fasta file

 *  discard alternative splicing. e.g. for gene "Glyma0021s00410", only keep "Glyma0021s00410.1" and remove "Glyma0021s00410.n" (n>1)
 *  change the fasta head. e.g. for gene "Glyma0021s00410", the kept gene ">Glyma0021s00410.1|PACid:16242639" was change to ">Glyma0021s00410"